-8.5.
-In the decommissioning process, particular consideration should be given to:

-- Preventing the spread of contamination by means of appropriate techniques and procedures.
-In particular, the amount of liquids (water and chemicals) used for decontamination should be minimized to reduce the generation of waste. - The appropriate handling and packaging of waste as well as planning for the appropriate disposal of radioactive waste. - Safe storage of contaminated material and radioactive waste that cannot be decontaminated or disposed of immediately.
+- 8.7.
+In the decommissioning process, particular consideration should be given to: - Preventing the spread of contamination by means of appropriate techniques and procedures; - Appropriate handling and packaging of waste as well as planning for the appropriate disposal of radioactive waste; - Safe storage of contaminated material and radioactive waste that cannot be decontaminated or disposed of immediately.